Shared Modular Recurrence in Contextual MDPs for Universal Morphology Control: Shared Modular Recurrence

 \subsection{Recurrent PPO}

-In the current multi-task RL problem, we want to find a universal control policy that is effective for any robot we can encounter in the UNIMAL design space by only training on a set of $K$ training robots.
-One effective approach to RL in partially observable domains, is to learn an encoding of the belief over the agent's true state.
-This is often done by, at every time step $t$, encoding the action-observation history (AOH) $\tau_t^k = (o_0^k, a_0^k, \dots, o_{t-1}^k, a_{t-1}^k, o_t^k)$ with an RNN, for (in the current domain) robot $k$ the agent is controlling.
+We aim to learn a universal control policy that is effective for any robot we can encounter in the UNIMAL design space by training on a limited set of $K$ robots.
+An effective approach to RL in partially observable domains is to learn an encoding of the belief over the agent's true state.
+This is often done by, at every timestep $t$, encoding the action-observation history (AOH) $\tau_t^k = (o_0^k, a_0^k, \dots, o_{t-1}^k, a_{t-1}^k, o_t^k)$ with an RNN, for (in the current domain) robot $k$ the agent is controlling.
 In this way, the training objective can be formulated as finding parameters $\theta$ for policy $\pi_{\theta}(a_{t}^k | \tau_{t}^k )$ that maximize the (discounted) cumulative reward, averaged over all training robots: $\mathrm{max}_{\theta} \frac{1}{K} \sum_{k=1}^{K} \mathbb E_{\pi_\theta}[\sum_{t=0}^{H} \gamma^{t}r_{t}^{k}]$, with task horizon $H$.
 We implemented a recurrent version of Proximal Policy Optimization (PPO) \citep{ppo} to optimize this objective.

-Recurrent experience replay \citep{r2d2}, originally developed for DRQN \citep{DRQN}, is used here to effectively sample from the roll-out buffer.
-In the current setting, episodes can namely be of varying lengths with a maximum of $H=1000$ time steps.
-Parallel training on multiple complete trajectories therefore requires padding and can quickly saturate memory.
-This problem can be solved by storing overlapping chunks of episodes and using a burn-in period for the RNN during training, as introduced by \citet{r2d2}.
-The hidden states at the beginning of each chunk are stored and used at the start of the burn-in period.
-Here, a chunk size of $m=80$ and a burn-in period of $l=20$ will be used, as those values were reported to be effective.
+To make recurrent training tractable at scale, we incorporate R2D2-style sequence-chunking and burn-in \citep{r2d2}, originally proposed for (off-policy) DRQN \citep{DRQN}, on the PPO rollout buffer.
+Rather than storing complete episodes for PPO updates during rollout, which is very expensive due to variable episode lengths up to $H=1000$, we store overlapping trajectory chunks.
+For each chunk of transitions, the RNN hidden states are initialized with the hidden states that are stored during rollout.
+After that, a burn-in phase is applied to reconstruct meaningful hidden states for the current parametrization.
+We use a chunk size of $m=80$ and a burn-in period of $l=20$, as those values were reported by \citet{r2d2} to be effective.
+A default recurrent PPO setup for universal morphology control settings is insufficient: naively encoding global action-observation histories breaks both the compatibility with varying input dimensionalities and the structural invariances required for generalization.
+This motivates our architectural contribution.